 World files have the extension of the first and last letters of the image extension followed by a W. So for a TIF file, the world file would have the extension TFW.
 For a JPG, the world file would have the extension JGW.

-A World file is a simple text file with 6 lines.
-You can create your own file in Notepad.
-Open up Notepad and enter these values:
+A World file is a 6-line text file.
+You can create your own file in a text editor program like Notepad:

 x resolution <--the number of real world units per pixel in the X direction